Approximations on certain domains of $\mathbb{C}^{n}$: Technical Preliminaries

-The \Cref{D:def-spirallike}, is not new.
-In \cite{Gur}, Gurganus introduced the notion of $\Phi$-like domains where $\Phi$ is a holomorphic map.
-It turns out that a domain $\Om \subseteq \cn$ containing the origin is spirallike with respect to the globally asymptotic stable vector field $\Phi$ defined on $\Om$ with $\Phi(0)=0$ and $D\Phi(0)+D\Phi^{*}(0)$ is a negative definite matrix if and only if $\Om$ is $-\Phi$-like.
-The viewpoint to look at this notion in the context of a holomorphic vector field is new. \end{remark} In this paper we will consider the holomorphic vector fields with the following properties: \begin{itemize} \item[i)] The vector field is defined on the whole of $\cn$. \item[ii)] The vector field is $\rea$-complete. \item[iv)] The vector field is globally asymptotically stable or globally exponentially stable. \end{itemize} Since the above properties play a very important role in the statements of the results, we just mention those here briefly before going further in our exposition.
+In this paper we will consider the holomorphic vector fields with the following properties: \begin{itemize} \item[i)] The vector field is defined on the whole of $\cn$. \item[ii)] The vector field is $\rea$-complete. \item[iv)] The vector field has a globally attracting fixed point. \end{itemize} Since the above properties play very important roles in our results, we just mention those here briefly before going further in our exposition.
 We consider the following system of differential equations: Let $ E \subset \mathbb{R}^{n}$ be an open set containing the origin and $f:E \to \mathbb{R}^{n}$ is continuously differentiable mappings such that $f(0)=0$

 Assume that the solution of the system \eqref{eq-ddeq1} exists for every $t \geq 0$, $\forall x_{0} \in E$. \begin{itemize} \item Then origin is said to be a {\em stable equilibrium point} of the system \eqref{eq-ddeq1} if for every $\epsilon>0$ there exist $\delta >0$ such that $X(t,x_{0}) \in B(0, \epsilon)$ for every $x_{0} \in B(0, \delta)$ for every $t \geq 0$.